Anecdotal evidence suggests that CBD can offer holistic benefits when dealing with Attention Deficit Hyperactivity Disorder.

 CBD can help better allocate dopamine levels in the brain which makes it a very promising ADHD treatment option.

-As far as concrete studies regarding taking CBD for ADHD, there isn’t much available as it stands right now, but there are a few small studies and anecdotal evidence that shows there might be promise in this area.
+As far as concrete studies regarding taking CBD for ADHD, there isn’t much available as it stands right now, but there are a few small studies and anecdotal evidence that shows there might CBD might offer holistic benefits.

 Researches found a significant improvement in cognitive function and the improvement of hyperactivity and impulses after taking CBD.
 Even though the sample size of this study was relatively small, the consistent level of improvement is enough to warrant further research in this area.